3 Most Common Types of Garage Door Repair

 Installing garage door seals helps you have a warmer, cleaner garage during wintertime and a cooler garage in the summertime.
 Use it on insulated garage doors to fully secure your garage against outside temperatures.

-Coiled springs are used to make raising and lowering a heavy garage door easier.
+Coiled springs will make raising and lowering a heavy garage door easier.
 The spring is not a part of your garage door opener, but rather a component of the door assembly itself.
 When they wear or break, you can replace just that one component.
 You can also upgrade your spring if your door sees a lot of use

 Typically, you will know you have a broken spring in one of two ways.
 If your door is hard to raise or if it makes a lot of noise then it’s likely a spring issue.
 The other indicator is a bit more dramatic.
 Springs may break when they are fully loaded down, twisted or stretched.
 When they break, it sounds like a gunshot.
 If you’re sitting at home when this happens, it’s not likely that you will miss it.